What are Tissues? Definition, Types and Examples

 1. Meristematic Tissue:

 These are made of actively dividing cells.
 Their only function is to produce more cells, leading to the growth of the plant body.
 They are found at all growing points of a plant, like the tips of roots, stems, and branches, where growth in length occurs.
 The growth of the thickness of the stem is also due to meristematic tissue.
-To know more about meristematic tissues, click here.
+To learn more about meristematic tissues, click here.

 2. Permanent Tissue: